cinderblock/HyparHut/README.md

 At the core, HyparHuts are based off of the same rigid insulation foam that is used to make most Hexayurts.
 The main difference is the absence of any tape to form the hinges.
 Instead, we’ve developed techniques using other materials to augment the bare rigid insulation foam, making the structures far more durable.
-We’ve also developed a new general shape that enables the entire structed to be hinged together enabling nearly instant setup.
+We’ve also developed a new general shape that enables the entire structure to be hinged together enabling nearly instant setup.

 ## House Wrap